oracle-livelabs/em-omc/enterprise-manager/emcc/fleet-maintenance-hub/em-fleet-maintenance-hub.md

-That completes the Automated Database Patching at Scale with Fleet Maintenance UI workshop.
+That completes the Automated Database Patching at Scale with Fleet Maintenance HUB.

 You may now proceed to the next lab.